 - You can quickly create a new database by pressing Ctrl + N.

-- In order to add a new record into your datasheet or form, press Ctrl + Plus sign (+) on your keyboard.
+- In order to add a new record to your datasheet or form, press the Ctrl + Plus sign (+) on your keyboard.

 - You can zoom in and out of a page by pressing the Z key.

 - Open the Find tab to search in a datasheet or form with Ctrl + F.

 - You can quickly save your database with Ctrl + S.